wedesoft/www.wedesoft.de/_posts/2024-05-30-short-opengl-intro.md

 image: /pics/opengl-intro.jpg
 ---

-Here is a short introduction to OpenGL.
+Here is a short introduction to OpenGL using GLFW and GLEW.

 {% youtube "https://www.youtube.com/watch?v=dQQgHCK_lA8" %}